automation-factory/b2tech_assignment_aft/README.md

 # Automated Testing Project

 ###### This project is designed for automated testing using Java, TestNG, Selenide, Allure and Lombok.
-It supports running tests both locally and in a Continuous Integration (CI) environment.
+It supports running tests both locally and in a Continuous Integration (CI) environment and parallel execution.

 ## Prerequisites